Farm and Agricultural Business Tax Guide for Frederick County

 Section 179 Deduction for Farm Equipment

-The Section 179 limit for 2024 is $1,160,000.
-For most Frederick County farm operations, this is more than sufficient to cover any single year's equipment purchases.
-The key planning opportunity is timing — purchasing equipment in a high-income year to offset taxable income, or deferring if income is already low.
+Following the 2025 federal tax law changes, the Section 179 limit is now $2.5 million (indexed annually) for property placed in service after 2024 — more than sufficient to cover any single year's equipment purchases for most Frederick County farm operations.
+The key planning opportunity is timing: purchasing equipment in a high-income year to offset taxable income, or deferring if income is already low.

-Bonus depreciation (currently phasing down from 100% in 2022) works alongside Section 179 and is worth factoring into any major equipment purchase decision.
+Bonus depreciation — restored to 100% for qualifying property under the 2025 tax law — works alongside Section 179 and is worth factoring into any major equipment purchase decision.
 Talk to your CPA before year-end, not after.

 Agricultural Income Averaging